Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 Wei Wuxian lifted his head slowly.

-Wen Qing had put it back into the nest of sheets, out of view of all who did not stood directly by it.
+Wen Qing had put it back into the nest of sheets, out of view of all who did not stand directly by it.
 She was looking at him with wide eyes.

 “We’re leaving,” Wei Wuxian replied.

 At last, she became angry.
 “Are you mad!?” she yelled at him.
-“Do you imagine I’ll let you ride like this?
+“Do you imagine I’ll let you walk, let alone ride a horse like this?
 You almost died last night!”

 “I’m fine, Wen Qing.”